Supporting a Loved One: Partners & Parents

 - A recent death

-- If she has chosen abortion and her religion says abortion is morally wrong
+- If they have chosen abortion and their religion says abortion is morally wrong

 - If the pregnancy was wanted